Rainier-MSFT/Entra_ZTNA_Lab/tlg-base-config_3-vm/README.md

 The following resources are deployed as part of the solution:

-+ **ADDC VM**: Windows Server 2012 R2 or 2016 VM configured as a domain controller and DNS with static private IP address
++ **ADDC VM**: Windows Server 2016, 2019, or 2022 VM configured as a domain controller and DNS with static private IP address
-+ **App Server VM**: Windows Server 2012 R2 or 2016 VM joined to the domain.
-IIS and .NET 4.5 are installed, and the directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for the User1 domain account.
++ **App Server VM**: Windows Server 2016, 2019, or 2022 VM joined to the domain.
+IIS 10 and .NET 4.5 are installed, and the directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for the User1 domain account.
-+ **Client VM**: Windows 10 client joined to the domain
++ **Client VM**: Windows 10 or 11 client joined to the domain
 + **Storage account**: Diagnostics storage account, and client VM storage account if indicated.
 ADDC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs.
 + **NSG**: Network security group configured to allow inbound RDP on 3389
 + **Virtual network**: Virtual network for internal traffic, configured with custom DNS pointing to the ADDC's private IP address and tenant subnet 10.0.0.0/8 for a total of 16,777,214 available IP addresses.